EmotiBit/Biometric_Validation_Methods/README.md

 1. Download a dataset from a test release (e.g., [sit-stand-sit_v0.0.0](https://github.com/EmotiBit/Biometric_Validation_Methods/releases/tag/sit-stand-sit_v0.0.0))
 2. Run your algorithm on the EmotiBit data from the dataset
 3. Use [`scorer.py`](https://github.com/EmotiBit/EmotiBit_Biometric_Lib/blob/a82244efcccb6512258c802b8eebd2d1895d8990/py/src/emotibit/scorer.py#L2) to compare your algorithm output against the ground-truth device data
     - `scorer.py` will generate plots comparing the EmotiBit data to the ground-truth data to visualize and quantify the algorithm's performance.
 4. Review the generated plots and scores

-- Note: This process is designed for algorithms that can run post-hoc, thus leveraging the raw data collected, at the time of creation of the **release**.
+**Note**: *This process is designed for algorithms that can run post-hoc, thus leveraging the raw data collected, at the time of creation of the **release**.
 If your algorithm must be run live then you will need to collect new data.
-When doing so, you will need to also collect data from a ground truth device so that you can compare performance and generate scores.
+When doing so, you will need to also collect data from a ground truth device so that you can compare performance and generate scores.*

 ### I want to add a new test
 These instructions define a new test, that will be used to benchmark algorithms.